 Importance Of Election In India: Since its independence, India has been governed by a number of political leaders and parties to reach a standard that it is on right now.
 All the parties and leaders that India has seen to date has been possible only because of the elections.
 The Indian constitution has a very special room for elections.
 After a specified amount of time, elections are held for state and central governments and the public of the country elects a deserving candidate to govern them.

-There’s high importance of election in India as well as other democracies around the world.
+There’s the high importance of election in India as well as other democracies around the world.
 This is because it is only through elections that the public can choose the right person who should be governing them for the coming years.
 Elections give the public a chance to voice their opinions and express what they seek from their government.
 Elections form the base of democracy as through elections people are able to supervise the government and choose what is right for them.
 It also makes the political system more unbiased and transparent.

 Importance Of Election In India: